 The Library is distinctive for its ebonized cabinetry, embellished with veneers cut to create an inlaid pattern.
 Japanese design and lacquer work inspired a fashion for polished black furniture, termed “ebonized” as it resembled the dark woods known as ebony.
 Master-cabinetmaker Daniel Pabst (American, born Germany, 1826-1910) was responsible for most of the woodwork in Glenview.
 Based in Philadelphia, Pabst was and is one of the most recognized Aesthetic Movement artisans.

-Billiards was one of the most popular sports of the late 19th century.
+Billiards was one of the most popular sports of the late nineteenth century.
 Public billiard parlors were traditionally rowdy domains of men.
 At the time Glenview was built, manufacturers of billiard tables promoted the game as a home activity for all ages.
 The Trevor family included a special room for billiards in the design of their house and owned a table made by Brunswick, which is still in business today.
-In the early 20th century, Glenview’s Billiard Room sometimes doubled as the grandchildren’s dining room, with the table covered and used for serving breakfast.
+In the early twentieth century, Glenview’s Billiard Room sometimes doubled as the grandchildren’s dining room, with the table covered and used for serving breakfast.

-Today, the Billiard Room houses the 19th-century styled dollhouse, Nyblewyck Hall.
+Today, the Billiard Room houses the nineteenth-century styled dollhouse, Nyblewyck Hall.
 Learn more about Nyblewyck Hall here.
 It is also a resource area with reproduction stereograph cards and a viewer, as well as touchable materials related to the decoration and home life of Glenview.